mohammedwasim1/Student-Peformance-Dashboard/README.md

 ## **Objective**

-To investigate the factors that affect students' grades and magnitude of their influence on students' academic performance.
+To investigate the factors that affect a students' overall result and understand the magnitude of their influence on students' academic performance.

 ## **Justification**